-In 2021, Yamaha Motor generated a total of 22 thousand tons of waste.
-We separate metal, plastic, foundry sand, and other waste for reuse and recycling as raw materials.
+Yamaha Motor separates metal, plastic, foundry sand, and other waste for recycling as raw materials.
 We also subject oil and some plastics to a thermal recycling process to create materials that can be used as combustion improvers.
 In addition, we use post-combustion residue as a raw material in cement and roadbeds.
 As a result, we have maintained our direct and indirect landfill record of "zero tons" (a 100% recycling rate).
+In 2022, Yamaha Motor generated 14,173 tons of waste.
+It also generated 1,380 tons of industrial waste from plastic-using products.